dgudenkov-foreign-languages-homework/homework/homework-135/wb_p57.md

     - Blogs are a type of online journal

 12.
-    - The doctor, which I spoke to, was very nice
+    - The doctor, who I spoke to, was very nice
     - The museum, which we visited, had a wonderful exposition
     - The Island, where she was born, is now under water
     - My girlfriend, who lives in Paris, is in the fashion industry